-My first garden was an insane challenge.
+My first garden was an incredible challenge.
 Not only was I brand-new to gardening (very green!) but (I later learned) I was starting out on a nearly impossible piece of land.

 Our property was built on one massive, solid block of clay.
 Not just heavy clay soil but, in most spots, all clay.
 Clay so pure I could (and did) make little pottery items with it.
 Great for making dishes: an incredible challenge for growing.